trema/GEC13/packetin_dumper/packetin_dumper.md

 	end

 * Display other Packet-In attributes (total_len, macsa, macda ...)
-* Hint: Use `trema ruby` for the reference of PacketIn class
+* Hint: Use `trema ruby` for the full API reference of PacketIn class